 England have this year hosted and won the 2019 World Cup, but they followed that up with a disappointing drawn Ashes series in England which saw Australia retain the coveted Ashes urn before losing their two-Test series in New Zealand 1-0.

-They’ll now head to New Zealand to kick off the Southern Hemisphere’s summer of cricket, beginning with a couple of Tests against the Kiwis, before heading across to South Africa for a longer tour against the Proteas.
+They’ll now head to South Africa to continue the Southern Hemisphere’s summer of cricket, beginning with four Tests against the Kiwis before playing some white ball cricket.

 England’s 2019 World Cup victory was an historic event for the cricket-loving nation.
 Not only was it their first ever tournament win, but it came in front of a jubilant home crowd, making the occasion that much more special.
 It didn’t come without controversy, however, with the final against being decided on a bizarre boundary count-back after the scores were tied after 50 overs and a Super Over.
 Many felt like it was a fairly arbitrary way to decide the tournament, not least New Zealand, who managed to get revenge on the Poms with a 1-0 Test series win on their own soil through November and December.

-England Tour of New Zealand on Live Aussie TV (Sydney time)
+England Tour of South Africa on Live TV (Sydney time)

 |26 – 31 December||LIVE: England v South Africa First Test||7.00pm||Foxtel / Kayo|

 |3 – 8 January||LIVE: England v South Africa Second Test||7.00pm||Foxtel / Kayo|

 |16 – 21 January||LIVE: England v South Africa Third Test||7.00pm||Foxtel / Kayo|

 |24 – 29 January||LIVE: England v South Africa Fourth Test||7.00pm||Foxtel / Kayo|

 |4 February||LIVE: England v South Africa 1st ODI||10.00pm||Foxtel / Kayo|